For the unique nutritional needs of mature Small & Mini dogs

 Just remember: changing your pet's bad behaviors can be a rewarding process and, when done with positive reinforcement, care and love, you may forge an even stronger bond between you and your four-legged friend.
 Dogs are not necessarily destructive or acting out, they just simply do not know any better.
 Just like children, dogs require help understanding what they can and cannot do.
 The more you work with them, the better chance they have at turning out to be a little gentleman.

-Kara Murphy is a freelance writer in Erie, Pa.
+Kara Murphy is a freelance writer and pet parent who lives in Erie, Pa.
 She has a goldendoodle named Maddie.